-If your business relies on payment by credit cards, compliance to the PCI security standards is required.
+If your business relies on payment by credit cards, PCI compliance is required.
 Non compliance means you can lose your merchant account, and what’s more you open up your company to fines, lawsuits and bad publicity.
 You must comply with all security standards or risk loosing your merchant account!

 PCI compliance is not just another bureaucratic standard to comply to.
 It’s a standard to protect consumers and the future of online business, based on real world needs.